 More information is available on the CSCS website green card changes web pages.

 The construction industry is not just focused on constructing buildings or highways.
-It is a large industry that covers different sectors – from plumbing to electrical to supervisors and managers.
-It also needs different skills that vary from one person to another.
-Before a card is issued, there is a need to determine first your skill level and qualifications.
+It is a large industry covering different sectors – from plumbing to electrical to supervisors and managers.
+It also needs other skills that vary from one person to another.
+Before a card is issued, you must first determine your skill level and qualifications.

 However, if your skill only covers basic site skills or your skills are non-specific, then you can get the Green CSCS Card or the Construction Site Operative Card.